pep-marshall/langschwert-regelwerk/English.md

     against the preparing fencer.

 7. In order to judge as to the correctness of an attack the following points must be considered:
-    1. If the attack is initiated when the opponent has their point passively in Langenort (‘point in line’) the attacker must first deflect the opponent’s weapon ('taking the blade', 'prise de fer').
-    2. If, when attempting to find the opponent’s blade to deflect it, the blade is not found, the right of attack passes to the opponent.
-    3. If the attack is commenced when the opponent’s blade is not in Langenort, the attack may be completed either directly, or by a disengagement, or by a cutover, or else be preceded by feints which oblige the opponent to parry.
+    i.
+If the attack is initiated when the opponent has their point passively in Langenort (‘point in line’) the attacker must first deflect the opponent’s weapon ('taking the blade', 'prise de fer'). ii.
+If, when attempting to find the opponent’s blade to deflect it, the blade is not found, the right of attack passes to the opponent. iii.
+If the attack is commenced when the opponent’s blade is not in Langenort, the attack may be completed either directly, or by a disengagement, or by a cutover, or else be preceded by feints which oblige the opponent to parry.
-    4. In a compound attack the opponent has the right to stop-hit; but, in order to be valid, the stop hit must precede the last movement of the attack by one period of fencing time, i.e. the stop hit must arrive before the attacker has started the last movement of the attack itself.
+    iv.
+In a compound attack the opponent has the right to stop-hit; but, in order to be valid, the stop hit must precede the last movement of the attack by one period of fencing time, i.e. the stop hit must arrive before the attacker has started the last movement of the attack itself.

 8. The parry - properly carried out - gives the right to a riposte.
 A riposte may be direct or indirect (with a disengage), but in order to annul any subsequent movement by the attacker, it must be carried out immediately, *without any hesitation or pause*.
 However, if the riposte is delayed so that a renewed attack clearly starts before the riposte, then the renewed attack gains priority.

-10. Against thrusts and cuts with the true or false edge of the blade, the object of the parry is to prevent hits made by the opponent arriving on the valid target; therefore:
+9. Against thrusts and cuts with the true or false edge of the blade, the object of the parry is to prevent hits made by the opponent arriving on the valid target; therefore:
-    1. The parry is properly carried out when, before the completion of the attack, it prevents the arrival of that attack by closing the line in which that attack is to finish.
+    i.
+The parry is properly carried out when, before the completion of the attack, it prevents the arrival of that attack by closing the line in which that attack is to finish.
-    2. When a parry is properly executed, the attack by the opponent must be declared parried, and judged as such by the Referee, even if, as a result of its flexibility, the tip of the opponent’s weapon makes contact with the target.
+    i.
+When a parry is properly executed, the attack by the opponent must be declared parried, and judged as such by the Referee, even if, as a result of its flexibility, the tip of the opponent’s weapon makes contact with the target.

-11. Detailed examples and descriptions for application of Vor rule are described [Appendix: Vor/Priority](appendices/02-priority.md)
+10. Detailed examples and descriptions for application of Vor rule are described [Appendix: Vor/Priority](appendices/02-priority.md)

 ## Close quarter combat